← ClaudeAtlas

 validationlisted

-Validation discipline for all TypeScript work — Zod as the single validation library, parse at trust boundaries, types inferred from schemas.
+Validation discipline for TypeScript — one schema source of truth, parse data once at each trust boundary, and derive static types from schemas.
 Applies whenever editing or creating TypeScript files.

 Install: claude install-skill g-bastianelli/nuthouse